-Figure 9.3.6.2.3-1 depicts the procedure for the authorized spatial map consumer (VAL server or SEAL CM client) to unsubscribe from the spatial map event.
+Figure 9.3.6.2.3-1 depicts the procedure for the authorized spatial map consumer (VAL server or SEAL SM client) to unsubscribe from the spatial map event.
 The service is provided by SEAL SM server.

 Figure 9.3.6.2.3-1: Unsubscribe spatial map procedure